 An effective digital MSK solution provides a complete story – one that includes clinical, process and financial measures.

-The process measures includes the impact of cost-sharing on the utilization – reduction in opioids, imaging services, surgeries as well as reduction of total cost of care per episode.
 These measures also check if improving access to digital services impact the prevalence of chronic pain in the population, or reduce the number of low value services.

 11. Reporting and analytics